wptinysolution/media-library-tools/README.txt

 = 1.6.9 ( May 07, 2025 ) =
 * Added: Export Selected Column For CSV
-* Added: Export All Media Item
+* Added: Export All Media Item With Selected Column

 = 1.6.8 ( Apr 21, 2025 ) =
 * Added: Update Support Url